han-le11/boss-web/README.md

 ## Overview
 Prototype development of a multipage web app for Bayesian Optimization Structure Search (BOSS), a general-purpose Bayesian Optimization code.
 It is designed to facilitate machine learning in computational and experimental natural sciences.

 Demo version of the web app is available [here](https://boss-demo.streamlit.app/).
-Please note that this version is for demo purposes only and is *not* intended for production use.
+Please note that this version is a work in progress and for demo purposes only—it is *not* for production use.

 Code documentation of BOSS as Python API can be found [here](https://cest-group.gitlab.io/boss/).